-- Installation of a 33kV cable interconnection in Harrogate and of a new 132/66kV transformer and 66kV switchgear at Potterhouse; - Over 65 km of extra high voltage underground cable was replaced, including removal of 28 km of oil-filled cable and 22 km of gas insulated cable; - 200 overhead line towers were refurbished and over 200 extra-high voltage poles were replaced either as part of circuit refurbishment works or individually based on condition; - 197km of high voltage overhead line and 92km of low voltage overhead line was rebuilt and/or refurbished; - 16 units of high voltage outdoor switchgear, 21 high voltage distribution substations and 131 units of high voltage indoor switchgear were replaced; and - 264 new remote control points were installed and commissioned.
+- Completion of a major reinforcement project in the Knaresborough area culminating in the commissioning of the new Knaresborough 132kV switching station; - Completion of 66kV circuit breaker replacement works at North Tees, Fossway, Toronto and Linton and replacement of primary switchgear at Catterick and three transformers at North Tees; - Continuation of reinforcement works in the Harrogate and Potterhouse areas and remediation of fault-level issues at Foss Island by replacing both transformers and reconfiguring the network in the area; - Refurbishment of 143 132kV overhead line towers and 368 EHV overhead line towers and replacement of approximately 200 EHV poles as part of circuit refurbishment works or individually, based on their condition; - Commencement of works to replace a substantive part of the overhead tower line between Malton, Thornton Dale and Whitby with underground cables; - 147km of high-voltage overhead line and 94km of low-voltage overhead line was rebuilt and/or refurbished; - 15 units of high-voltage outdoor switchgear, 35 high-voltage distribution substations and 225 units of high-voltage indoor switchgear were replaced; and - 298 new remote control points were installed and commissioned.

-In order to deliver its investment strategy, the Company used a mix of its own staff and contractors to undertake its activities, including affiliated companies in the Northern Powergrid Group.
+In order to deliver its investment strategy, the Company undertook its activities using a mix of its own staff and contractors, including affiliated companies in the Northern Powergrid Group.